-- In Equatorial Guinea, we had 3.0 MMBbl of positive revisions in estimates due to overall field performance and positive drilling results and 0.7 MMBbl of positive revisions in estimates due to the increase in commodity prices.
-We note changes in Equatorial Guinea gas reserves was not material. - In Mauritania/Senegal, we had 8.2 MMBbl and 590.0 Bcf of positive revisions in proved undeveloped reserve estimates related to the economic status of Phase 1 of the Greater Tortue project due to the project progress and improved commodity prices. - In the U.S. Gulf of Mexico, we had positive revisions of 0.6 MMBbl and 3.2 Bcf of gas reserves related to strong performance of certain fields across our portfolio.
-The increase in commodity prices resulted in positive revisions of 3.0 MMBbl and 1.3 Bcf, respectively. - (3) The purchases of minerals-in-place during 2021 is related to our acquisition of additional interests in the Jubilee field and TEN fields offshore Ghana, resulting in total proved oil reserve additions of 38.7 MMBbl and 12.8 MMBbl and total proved gas reserve additions of 7.2 Bcf and 20.1 Bcf, respectively. - (4) Natural gas liquids proved reserves represent an immaterial amount of our total proved reserves.
-Therefore, we have aggregated natural gas liquids and crude oil/condensate reserves information. - (5) The changes in proved undeveloped reserves in 2023 are related to: - In Ghana, we converted 21.5 MMbbl of proved undeveloped reserves to proved developed reserves during the year by the drilling of five wells in Greater Jubilee at a cost of approximately \$98.0 million as well as approximately \$91.3 million in subsea costs.
+- In Ghana, we converted 21.5 MMBbl of proved undeveloped reserves to proved developed reserves during the year by the drilling of five wells in Jubilee at a cost of approximately \$98.0 million as well as approximately \$91.3 million in subsea costs.
 In addition, we spent \$40.5 million in drilling costs towards wells that we expect to report as converted proved undeveloped reserves in 2024.
-Positive drilling results during the year ended December 31, 2023 resulted in an increase in proved undeveloped reserves of 0.6 MMbbl and 0.4 Bcf.
-In Jubilee, the recognition of gas sales resulted in a proved undeveloped reserves increase of 56.0 Bcf and positive revision of future well forecasts based on improved performance of existing wells resulted in a proved undeveloped reserves increase of 16.7 MMbbl.
-Changes to the partnership's development work scope and forecasts of planned wells in TEN resulted in proved undeveloped reserves decrease of 4.9 MMbbl and 8.7 Bcf. - In Equatorial Guinea, during the year ended December 31, 2023, we had a proved developed reserves decrease of 0.3 MMbbl due to removal of one of the planned wells from the Okume drilling plan. - In Mauritania/ Senegal, we had a proved undeveloped reserves increase of 9.7 Bcf due to optimization of the timing of the Greater Tortue Ahmeyim Phase 1 project.
-We also had a negative revision of 0.4 MMbbl of condensate based on the testing results of the drilled wells.
-We spent approximately \$259.8 million progressing the Greater Tortue Phase 1 development with first gas for the project targeted in the third quarter of 2024. - In the U.S. Gulf of Mexico, we had a proved undeveloped reserves decrease of 0.9 MMbbl and 0.9 Bcf.
-We converted 0.6 MMbbl and 0.8 Bcf with the drilling of one well in Marmalard at a cost of \$16.5 million, in addition to a negative revision of 0.2 MMbbl and 0.1 Bcf due to slight changes to the recovery of several fields.
+Positive drilling results during the year ended December 31, 2023 resulted in an increase in proved undeveloped reserves of 0.6 MMBbl and 0.4 Bcf.
+In Jubilee, the recognition of gas sales resulted in a proved undeveloped reserves increase of 56.0 Bcf and positive revision of future well forecasts based on improved performance of existing wells resulted in a proved undeveloped reserves increase of 16.7 MMBbl.
+Changes to the partnership's development work scope and forecasts of planned wells in TEN resulted in proved undeveloped reserves decrease of 4.9 MMBbl and 8.7 Bcf. - In Equatorial Guinea, during the year ended December 31, 2023, we had a proved developed reserves decrease of 0.3 MMBbl due to removal of one of the planned wells from the Okume drilling plan. - In Mauritania/ Senegal, we had a proved undeveloped reserves increase of 9.7 Bcf due to optimization of the timing of the Greater Tortue Ahmeyim Phase 1 project.
+We also had a negative revision of 0.4 MMBbl of condensate based on the testing results of the drilled wells.
+We spent approximately \$259.8 million progressing the Greater Tortue Phase 1 development. - In the Gulf of America, we had a proved undeveloped reserves decrease of 0.9 MMBbl and 0.9 Bcf.
+We converted 0.6 MMBbl and 0.8 Bcf with the drilling of one well in Marmalard at a cost of \$16.5 million, in addition to a negative revision of 0.2 MMBbl and 0.1 Bcf due to slight changes to the recovery of several fields.
 In addition, we spent approximately \$49.0 million on the Odd Job subsea pump installation and approximately \$67.5 million towards the development of the Winterfell Field.